robo-jordo/jackal_self_exploration/README.md

 * Changing LIDAR range

 A note on memory leaks
 A memory leak type problem occurred where all the computers memory was eventually being used up by the long running code, this was a hard problem to trace and took up much time.
-As a result I discovered that spawning and deleting models in gazebo repetitively can cause gazebos memory usage to increase to avoid this, the same modle is imply respawned which caused the issue of it respawning in gazebo but not in the ROS ekf_localization node which needs to be respawned seperately useing the set_pose service. this incorrect respawing caused issues in the data structure that holds the map data.
-As the robot was drifting away from the fixed centre of the map frame which caused the map to keep grwoing to accomodate this even though most of the map was empty.
-Finally the roslaunch api was problematic in shutting down nodes, this could have been fixed but luckily a forked version of gmapping with the opton to reset the map has been created, so I used that instead in order to save time.
+As a result I discovered that spawning and deleting models in gazebo repetitively can cause gazebos memory usage to increase to avoid this, the same model is imply re-spawned which caused the issue of it re-spawning in gazebo but not in the ROS ekf_localization node which needs to be re-spawned separately using the set_pose service. this incorrect re-spawning caused issues in the data structure that holds the map data.
+As the robot was drifting away from the fixed center of the map frame which caused the map to keep growing to accommodate this even though most of the map was empty.
+Finally the roslaunch api was problematic in shutting down nodes, this could have been fixed but luckily a forked version of gmapping with the option to reset the map has been created, so I used that instead in order to save time.